Best Practices for Securing Kubernetes Applications | Datadog

 Logging key application events is a good first step for proactively surfacing code-level gaps in security, but you may still introduce other weaknesses in your code’s design and structure—especially if your environment is rapidly evolving.
 Using code analysis tools to conduct regular audits of your application code can help you identify these types of security risks during development, so you can patch them before they are exploited by an attacker.

-Analysis tools such as Semgrep and SonarQube flag problematic code and provide recommendations on how to resolve any issues.
+Analysis tools such as Datadog Code Security—a capability of Datadog ASM—flags problematic code and provides recommendations on how to resolve any issues.
 For example, form fields that do not sanitize or validate user-submitted data could potentially be vulnerable to SQL injection attacks.
-In these cases, an attacker submits database queries that can modify or delete data from your database as input (e.g., DROP TABLE Customers).
+In these cases, an attacker submits database queries that can modify or delete data from your database as input.
+Datadog Code Security gives you a high-level overview of your code’s quality and any flagged issues, which can help you verify that applications are using the recommended security protocols for protecting data, such as using parameterized queries for user input.

 Monitor third-party dependencies for security risks